JoramKeijser/JoramKeijser.github.io/_posts/2022-04-01-mutations.md

 Imagine you’re on a hike, trying to work your way up a mountain.
 Unfortunately, it is a foggy day, so you can see your immediate surroundings but not the mountain top.
-In which direction should you decide to walk?
+In which direction do you decide to walk?
 Your intuition probably tells you to choose the direction in which the terrain rises most rapidly.
-And this intuition makes sense: without knowledge about the overall landscape, the immediate d. irection of steepest ascent is the most promising[^1].
+And this intuition makes sense: without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].

 [^1]: According to my partner, who is Swiss, hiking in foggy mountains can actually be dangerous.
 So you should probably head home rather than up.